conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 ## Conclusion

-That concludes this worked example of Self-service, do copy the example repos and start mapping your own team structure.
-We didn't cover everything today so do explore how to [grant permissions to other teams](/platform/reference/resource-reference/self-service/#application-instance-permissions) on your owned resources or [setting up teams within your Application](/platform/reference/resource-reference/self-service/#application-group).
-To close down the resources from today exit the CLI container with `Ctrl + D` and run `docker compose down -v`.
+You can copy the example repos and start mapping your own team structure.
+This demo doesn't cover everything, so do explore how to [grant permissions to other teams](/platform/reference/resource-reference/self-service/#application-instance-permissions) on your owned resources or how to [set up teams within your Application](/platform/reference/resource-reference/self-service/#application-group).

-If you wish to discuss this further with one of our team then you can [book a demo](https://www.conduktor.io/contact/demo/?utm_source=github&utm_medium=webpage) with us from our website.
+To close down the resources, exit the CLI container with `Ctrl + D` and run `docker compose down -v`.

+To discuss your requirements or find out more about Self-service, [book a demo](https://www.conduktor.io/contact/demo/?utm_source=github&utm_medium=webpage).